Skip to main content

 For individuals experiencing significant cognitive and systemic symptoms from GnRH agonist-induced hypogonadism, the judicious reintroduction of sex hormones can be considered.
 This is particularly relevant in cases where the therapy is long-term or the side effects are debilitating.

 The administration of physiological doses of testosterone (for men and women) or estrogen (for women, often with progesterone to protect uterine health) aims to restore a more balanced hormonal environment.
-These hormones can directly by binding to specific receptors on neurons, modulating gene expression, and influencing neurotransmitter systems.
+These hormones can directly influence brain function by binding to specific receptors on neurons, modulating gene expression, and influencing neurotransmitter systems.
 The goal is to alleviate symptoms such as memory complaints, mood disturbances, and reduced vitality, thereby supporting overall neurocognitive well-being.

 Growth Hormone Peptides and Neuroprotection